 - It is important to recognise that you are applying for a new licence and it is not simply a case of returning an application form with the required fee.

 - To grant a new licence the CAA must be satisfied that the licence authorisation applied for is sufficient and that where appropriate, the business has adequate resources that meet the published Financial Criteria.
-Checks on Compliance also need to be made to ensure that websites/other promotional material, booking terms and conditions, agency agreements and sales documentation meet the legal requirements of the ATOL Standard Terms.
+Checks on compliance may also need to be made to ensure that websites/other promotional material, booking terms and conditions, agency agreements and sales documentation meet the legal requirements of the ATOL Standard Terms.
+Links to our requirements can be found at the bottom of the ATOL Renewals page.

-- During November 2013 we will send you a partially completed application form, based on the type of ATOL currently held.
+- We will send you a partially completed application form, based on the type of ATOL currently held.
 This should be checked for the accuracy of the pre-printed information and be amended as appropriate.
 You must complete the blank sections relating to the breakdown of your turnover, the expected business under the new licence and the declaration page.
-This should be returned with the fully completed checklist including all information requested in it and the relevant fee must be paid.
+This should be returned and the relevant fee must be paid, please see the scheme of charges.

-- Unless all of the above is submitted we are unable to consider your application and this will cause delay.
-When a complete application has been received we will review this and if there are matters that require clarification we will contact you.
-The next stage should be the issue of an offer of licence renewal, which may be subject to the provision of further requirements that must be met in full by 31 March 2014 in order to grant the new licence.
+- When a complete application has been received we will review this and if there are matters that require clarification we will contact you.
+The next stage should be the issue of an offer of licence renewal, which may be subject to the provision of further requirements that must be met in full by 30 September 2015 in order to grant the new licence.

 - You should ensure that your complete application is submitted in good enough time to allow the CAA to consider this and for you to provide any further requirements to enable grant of a new licence.